kiwi0fruit/pyappshare/README.md

 ## Automatic user-side install

-The proposed user-side algorithm can be automated like in [Miniconda-Install](https://github.com/deto/Miniconda-Install).
-Actually adapting Miniconda-Install is the best way to go but should fix non https and developer UX problems first.

-Ideas can be taken from [(conda) constructor](https://github.com/conda/constructor) and [Anaconda Project](https://github.com/Anaconda-Platform/anaconda-project) too.
+The proposed user-side algorithm can be automated like in [Miniconda-Install](https://github.com/deto/Miniconda-Install) but I see no point in complicating things.
+Ideas can also be taken from [(conda) constructor](https://github.com/conda/constructor) and [Anaconda Project](https://github.com/Anaconda-Platform/anaconda-project).
 May be these projects would suit your needs better.